kkarnatak/Udacity_Self_Driving_Car_Term3/CarND-Semantic-Segmentation/README.md

 <p>
 <span style="color:orange">
-The orange line is with stochastic gradient descent without learning decay.
+* The orange line is with stochastic gradient descent without learning decay.
 It shows lots of overfitting.
 </span></p>

 <p>
 <span style="color:red">
-The red line is training using images without augmentation.</span></p>
+* The red line is training using images without augmentation.</span></p>

 <p>
 <span style="color:blue">
-The blue line is training using images with augmentation.</span></p>
+* The blue line is training using images with augmentation.</span></p>

-The blue line graph is the output of the final network.
+`The blue line graph is the output of the final network`.

 Notes: To install imgaug please use the instructions at: